mateuszmidor/PythonStudy/ExanteTaxCalculator/README.md

 - calc income and cost of every Buy/Sell pair and store into Profit ite.
 Amounts depend on how many shares were sold in each specific pair;
   buy commission increases the cost part and sell commission decreases the income part
 - calc total income as sum of sells and dividends
-- calc total cost as sum of all buys
+- calc total cost as sum of all buys and issuance fees
 - calc tax already paid as sum of all taxes
 - calc profit as total income - total cost
 - calc tax as max(profit, 0) * 19%
 - calc tax to pay as max(tax - tax alread paid, 0)
+- what to do with "issuanse fee" that relates to dividends?

 ## TODO